datanav/docs/overview.rst

 Pre-Requisites
 ==============

-The following guide requires the use of Python 3.5.x, the Sesam client and a Git client.
+The following guide requires the use of Python 3.5.x/3.4.x, the Sesam client and a Git client.

 On Mac OSX
 ----------

-We recommened using HomeBrew to install the pre-requisites.
+We recommend using HomeBrew to install the pre-requisites.
 The following sequence can be used to get Python3 and the Sesam client installed.

 ::